EasyAgreementProject/EasyAgreement/README.md

 ## Deployment
-1. Clone github repository from here
-2. Follow the installation instructions
+1. Follow the installation instructions
-3. Go to localhost:8080
+2. Go to localhost:8080

 ## Authors